Canoga station: History

 The 4 mi Metro Orange Line Chatsworth Extension was completed on June 30, 2012, from Canoga Station north through downtown Canoga Park to the Chatsworth Amtrak/Metrolink Station in Chatsworth.
 The extension travels north–south along Canoga Avenue.
-The Canoga station parking lot capacity was reduced to 258 spaces for the Metro Orange Line route's extension north, but a 207 space parking lot was included at the next new stop, the Sherman Way station.
+The Canoga station parking lot capacity was reduced to 258 spaces for the Metro Orange Line route's extension north, but a 207-space parking lot was included at the next new stop, Sherman Way station.

 The Chatsworth Extension project added two new platforms to the station, for a total of four platforms.
 The newer platforms serving the Chatsworth extension were northbound platform #1 and eastbound platform #2.
 The original platforms used by buses serving Warner Center were renumbered as westbound platform #3 and eastbound platform #4.
 A digital message sign was installed at the entrance to the station which indicated at what time the next Orange Line bus will arrive, its destination, and the platform it will stop at.

 With the elimination of the Warner Center station in June 2018, the original platforms are now used by terminating G Line buses and by local buses.